christopherpaine/Mathematics/pca-moodys-takeaways.md

 rht_pc_intuitive = [
-"ntuitively, PCs represent ways in which the forward rates making up a yield curve can deviate from their mean levels"
+"intuitively, PCs represent ways in which the forward rates making up a yield curve can deviate from their mean levels"

 ]
 ```